nabsul/k8s-ecr-login-renew/README.md

 The `TARGET_NAMESPACE` environment variable can also be used to indicate multiple namespaces.
 This can be done using comma-separated names as wildcards.
 The two wildcard characters are `?` (match a single character) and `*` (match zero or more characters).
-The following values are valid for the `TARGET_NAMESPACE` namespaces:
+The following values are valid for the `TARGET_NAMESPACE` environment variable:

 - `namespace1`
 - `namespace1,namespace2`